poonam2308/PaCoNet/src/dhlp/README.md

 ### config folder
     - configuration yaml file contains the path and model details

+### dimension detail
+    - when unet denoise the cropped images - they are of size 224*224
+    - lines are scaled to 224*224
+    - when this input and lines are passed to DHLP - images are scaled to 512*512 but the position maps are saved as 128*128
+    - how are the predictions in 224*224
+    - are they changed back to this scale?
+    - let's save the predictions as the input lines are saved after processing with DHLP

 ### evaluation
     - line matching
         - msTPFP() matches predicted lines to ground truth lines based on the distance between midpoints